webnuts/post_json/README.md

 You might already know this about User Interfaces, but it is usual considered good practice if auto-complete responses are served to the user within 100 milliseconds.
 Other results are usual okay within 500 milliseconds.
 So leave room for application processing and network delay.

-Do not set create_dynamic_index_milliseconds_threshold too low as PostJson will try to create an index for every query performance.
+Do not set create_dynamic_index_milliseconds_threshold too low as PostJson will try to create an index for every query.
 Like a threshold of 1 millisecond will be less than the duration of almost all queries.

 ## Primary Keys